 This type of reading comprehension test can be challenging for children with expressive language disorders.
 The fill-in-the-blank format requires a precise understanding of sentence structure and grammar, and the ability to retrieve the exact word needed.

 The Gray Oral Reading Test, Fifth Edition (GORT-5) measures reading fluency and comprehension.
 The child answers questions based on passages that he reads aloud.
 Information about rate and accuracy is important because children who read slowly take longer to complete assignments and understand and remember less of what they have read.

-The Kaufman Test of Educational Achievement, Second Edition (KTEA-2) is another achievement battery that measures some, but not all, of the important skills in reading.
+The Kaufman Test of Educational Achievement, Second Edition (KTEA-3) is another achievement battery that measures some, but not all, of the important skills in reading.
 The reading subtests include the following:

 Letter & Word Recognition.
 Children are required to identify letters and words in list format.
 There is no time limit.